Louis Philippe style: Sculpture

 The most prominent sculptor of the Louis Philippe style was the Swiss-born James Pradier, who made one of the most important monumental works of the period, a group of statues of The Victories that surround the tomb of Napoleon Bonaparte.
 He also made other neoclassical works that often approached eroticism and romanticism.
 Gustave Flaubert wrote of him: "This is a great artist, a true Greek, the most antique of all the moderns; a man who is distracted by nothing, not by politics, nor socialism, and who, like a true workman, sleeves rolled up, is there to do his task morning til night with the will to do well and the love of his art."
 He was largely forgotten after the Louis Philippe period.

 Another notable sculptor from the older generation was David d'Angers (1788-1856) who had studied with Jacques-Louis David.
 He worked largely in an expressive neoclassical style, illustrated in his statue of Philopoemen hurt (1837), now in the Louvre.

 Other sculptors with more enduring fame were François Rude, who made his celebrated La Marseillaise sculpture (formally known as The departure of the volunteers), a ten-meter high bas-relief for the Arc de Triomphe (1833–36), a project begun by Napoleon and completed by Louis Philippe.
 Rude also made the romantic Napoleon awakening to immortality in 1845–47.
 This illustrated popular movement to restore the reputation of Napoleon and the revolutionary spirit, which had been suppressed under the Restoration, but which reappeared with the return of the ashes of Napoleon to France under Louis Philippe.
-The Napoleonic spirit emerged triumphant in the 1848 Revolution, and the election of Napoleon III as the first President of France.
+The Napoleonic spirit emerged triumphant in the 1848 Revolution, and the election of Louis Napoleon as the first President of France.